FrontEndFoxes/curriculum/README.md

 ![Front-End Foxes](./src/workshops/images/logo.png)

-Front-End Foxes, formerly known as Vue Vixens, were initiatives created by Jen Looper, currently Head of Academic Advocacy at AWS.
+Front-End Foxes, formerly known as Vue Vixens, were initiatives created by [Jen Looper](https://jenlooper.com).
 Our mission was to create workshops to teach Vue.js in a cool and fun way to 'foxy people who identify as women'.
 We had chapters worldwide before closing the nonprofit in 2022.
 Front-End Foxes workshops are called 'skulks' because a group of foxes is called a 'skulk'.

 These self-driven workshops have helped hundreds of women get better acquainted with front-end technologies for both web and mobile development.
 Our teaching methodology is explained in [this article](https://dev.to/frontendfoxes/the-way-of-the-fox-the-vue-vixens-curriculum-290).